Deathamns/Viewhance/README.md

 ## Development ##
 For testing, you can build (described above) the extension for a selected platform, and install it from the `build/_platform_` directory for your browser.

-Some browsers (on some platforms) support reading the files through symbolic links, and for them there is a `-useln` argument for the `build.py` script to create symbolic links instead of copying the files. `-useln` is ignored when `-pack` is used.

 Alternatively, the extension can be built into a packaged file, which can be installed as well.